esciencecenter-digital-skills/2024-12-09-ds-git-WECR/index.md

 Follow the corresponding setup instructions.
 There will be a check-in session the week before where you can ask questions regarding the setup.
 If you still need help, send us an email at training@esciencecenter.nl.

+{% comment %}
-{% comment %}For online workshops, the section below provides:
+For online workshops, the section below provides:
 - installation instructions for the Zoom client
 - recommendations for setting up Learners' workspace so they can follow along the instructions and the videoconferencing